bvladoiu/prisma-editor/README.md

 3. Delete the feature branch after successful merge

 ### Updating TODOS.md
+1. Update the TODO section in TODOS.md to reflect the completed task.
-1. Remove the completed task from TODO and make sure it's addressed in task_log.md
+2. Add a detailed entry for the completed task in task_log.md.
-2. Commit the updated TODOS.md and task_log.md
+3. Commit the updated TODOS.md and task_log.md.

 ## Project Features